fubar2/toolfactory-galaxy-docker/README.md

 the ToolFactory (TF) from https://github.com/fubar2/toolfactory_docker using galaxyxml, ephemeris and biodocker to do the work of generating and installing new tools.
 Generated tools are tested with Planemo from https://github.com/galaxyproject/planemo.

+A tool can be built by specifying a Conda or system executable, an optional script and the command line elements needed to run it.
+The tool will contain a test and can optionally be installed into the docker Galaxy for further testing.

 ## Security warning for this container.